FibroGen, Inc. (FGEN): History, Ownership, Mission, How It Works & Makes Money

 Initial capital/funding

-In its early stages, the company secured $12 million in seed funding from venture capital firms such as Kleiner Perkins Caufield & Byers and Institutional Venture Partners.
+In its early stages, the company secured $12 million in seed funding from venture capital firms, including Kleiner Perkins Caufield & Byers.

 Year Key Event Significance

-1997 Discovery of HIF (Hypoxia-Inducible Factor) biology This discovery provided a foundation for the company's focus on developing therapies for anemia and other conditions related to hypoxia.
+1997 Discovery of HIF (Hypoxia-Inducible Factor) biology Provided the scientific foundation for Roxadustat, the company's lead anemia therapy.

-2006 Initiation of clinical trials for Roxadustat Marked the entry into late-stage drug development, signaling potential for a significant product launch.
+2006 Initiation of clinical trials for Roxadustat Marked the company's entry into late-stage drug development for a potential blockbuster product.

-2018 Roxadustat approved in China First regulatory approval of roxadustat globally, validating the company's research and development efforts.
+2018 Roxadustat approved in China First global regulatory approval for Roxadustat, validating years of R&D efforts and establishing a commercial footprint.

 FibroGen, Inc. (FGEN) Ownership Structure